varky/ansible-zabbix-mysql/README.md

 Start setup by running:
     ansible-playbook install.yml

+Zabbix agent installation available with playbook "install-agent.yml", only for RHEL7 family hosts.
+Variabled defined in vars/agent.yml.

+Zabbix agent installation is automatically included in setup of both database and zabbix-server nodes.

 TO-DO:
  - Migrate passwords to ansible-vault
- - Add zabbix agent role
+ - Add zabbix agent role for other Distributions
  - Merge selinux modules